wesamhamad/Stack_Application/README.md

 ## Evaluation of Arithmetic Expressions
 This Repository covers Coding Implementation Evaluation of Arithmetic Expressions base on the following [algorithem](https://github.com/wesamhamad/Stack_Application/blob/main/Stack%20Applications.pdf).

-This program has separated [Convert Infix To Postfix](https://github.com/wesamhamad/Stack_Application/blob/main/src/main.cpp) **and** [Evaluate Postfix Expression](https://github.com/wesamhamad/Stack_Application/blob/main/src/Evaluate.cpp)
+This program has separated [Convert Infix To Postfix](https://github.com/wesamhamad/Stack_Application/blob/main/src/main.cpp) **and** [Evaluate Postfix Expression](https://github.com/wesamhamad/Stack_Application/blob/main/src/Evaluate.

+## Stack Using Array vs linked List.

+**Singly-linked list:** costs to push or pop into a linked-list-backed stack is O(1) worst-case.

+**Stack using a dynamic array:** pushing onto the stack can be implemented by appending a new element to the dynamic array, which takes amortized O(1) time and worst-case O(n) time.
+Popping from the stack can be implemented by just removing the last element, which runs in worst-case O(1).

+**So I Use Singly-Linked List To Implemented The Stack In My Code.**

 ## OutPut Samples:
 #### CASE1: